-My Musing – What man naturally desires (planning iniquity/plotting evil, carrying it out because we can, walking in pride) is contrary to what God desires (loving mercy, acting justly, walking in humility) for us, “[f]or the sinful nature desires what is contrary to the Spirit, and the Spirit what is contrary to the sinful nature” (Galatians 5:17).
+My Musing – What man naturally desires (planning iniquity/plotting evil, carrying it out because we can, walking in pride) is contrary to what God desires for us (loving mercy, acting justly, walking in humility), “[f]or the sinful nature desires what is contrary to the Spirit, and the Spirit what is contrary to the sinful nature” (Galatians 5:17).
 Despite our evil tendencies, God delights in showing mercy, in forgiving and treading our sin underfoot.

 But God’s desires are more than just desires, they are a game plan for doing what He desires by aligning our motives, lifestyle and actions.